ARTICLE I. NAME AND GOVERNANCE

 Branch Policies of Easton, Pennsylvania Branch

 This policy sheet is intended as an aid to the Branch in maintaining tradition in certain areas which we feel need not, or perhaps should not be covered by the bylaws.
-It should be kept flexible by review, annually by the board and biannually by the branch membership.
+It should be kept flexible by annual review of the board.

-The Easton Branch of AAUW shall represent to the community a clear purpose and commitment in keeping with the aims and purposes of AAUW.
+The AAUW Easton Branch shall represent to the community a clear purpose and commitment in keeping with the aims and purposes of AAUW.
 It shall study and act on those subjects of AAUW interest on three levels: community, state, and national.

 The Branch shall cooperate with other local groups having similar interests.
 Interested people shall be invited as guests to our general meetings.